javaee/jms-spec/pages/JMSListener2.md

 <b>Callback methods that throw exceptions</b>

 * Callback methods will be allowed to declare and throw exceptions.
-Exceptions thrown by the callback method (including unchecked exceptions thrown by the <tt>onMessage</tt> method of a <tt>MessageListener</tt>) will be handled by the EJB container as defined in the EJB 3.2 specification section 9.3.4 "Exceptions thrown from Message-Driven Bean Message Listener methods".
-This defines whether or not any transaction in progress is committed or rolled back, depending on whether or not the exception is a "system exception" or an "application exception", whether or not the application exception is specified as causing rollback, and whether or not the application has called <tt>setRollbackOnly</tt>.
+Exceptions thrown by the callback method (including unchecked exceptions thrown by the `onMessage` method of a `MessageListener`) will be handled by the EJB container as defined in the EJB 3.2 specification section 9.3.4 "Exceptions thrown from Message-Driven Bean Message Listener methods".
+This defines whether or not any transaction in progress is committed or rolled back, depending on whether or not the exception is a "system exception" or an "application exception", whether or not the application exception is specified as causing rollback, and whether or not the application has called `setRollbackOnly`.
 It also defines whether or not the MDB instance is discarded.
 If the transaction is rolled back, or a transaction is not being used, then the message will be redelivered.

 * The JMS provider should detect repeated attempts to redeliver the same message to a MDB.
 Such messages may either be discarded or delivered to a provider-specific dead message queue.
 (Note that this not completely new to JMS: JMS 2.1 section 8.7 refers to a JMS provider "giving up" after a message has been redelivered a certain number of times).